expectocode/zinixbot/README.md

 Do I even need to explain this one?

 ## Rekt
-Randomly selects one of 74 different 'rekt' puns,
+Randomly selects one of many different 'rekt' puns,

 ## Shrug
 Sends the shruggy ascii guy sticker to the chat